-Assuming death or disability occurred on December 31, 2021, (A) all of the phantom units and associated DERs held by Messrs.
-Chiang, Swanson, McGee, Chandler and Goebel pursuant to their August 2019 and August 2020 grant letters, all of the phantom units and associated DERs held by Mr. Chandler pursuant to his May 2018 grant letter, all of the phantom units and associated DERs held by Mr. Chiang pursuant to his August 2018 grant letter, all of the phantom units and associated DERs held by Mr. Goebel pursuant to his 2017 grant letter, and 50% of the phantom units and associated DERs held by Messrs.
-Chandler and Goebel pursuant to their November 2019 grant letters would have become nonforfeitable as of such date and would have vested on the February 2022 distribution date, and (B) all of the phantom units and associated DERs held by Messrs.
-Chiang, Swanson, McGee, Chandler and Goebel pursuant to their August 2021 grant letters and 50% of the phantom units and associated DERs held by Messrs.
-Chandler and Goebel pursuant to their November 2019 grant letters would have been forfeited.
-The dollar value given is based on the market value of PAA's common units on December 31, 2021 (\$9.34 per unit).
+Assuming death or disability occurred on December 31, 2023, (i) all of the phantom units and associated DERs held by Messrs.
+Chiang, Swanson, McGee, Chandler and Goebel pursuant to their August 2019, August 2021 and August 2022 grant letters; all of the phantom units and associated DERs held by Mr. Chiang pursuant to his August 2018 grant letter; and all of the phantom units and associated DERs held by Messrs.
+Chandler and Goebel pursuant to their November 2019 grant letters would have become nonforfeitable as of such date and would have vested on the February 2024 distribution date, and (ii) all of the phantom units and associated DERs held by Messrs.
+Chiang, Swanson, McGee, Chandler and Goebel pursuant to their August 2023 grant letters would have been forfeited.
+The dollar value given is based on the market value of PAA's common units on December 29, 2023 (\$15.15 per unit).